Preethas/Preethas.github.io/_posts/2017-07-01-rx-js-demystified.md

 <iframe width="100%" height="300" src="https://jsfiddle.net/pree888/vLxxe5rn/embedded/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

-Rx Js with Promises
+<b> Rx Js with Promises </b>

 An Observable can be created from Promise .
 It can have multiple subscribers as shown in the example below.
-Note that 'Init Observable' will be called only once despite the observable having multiple subscribers.
+Note that 'Init Observable' will be called only once despite the observable having multiple subscriber

 <iframe width="100%" height="300" src="//jsfiddle.net/pree888/7eczw2hb/8/embedded/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>